ChrisW-priv/PersonalVault/notes/Challenges of Machine Learning.md

 - Feature extraction: combining existing features to produce a more useful one (as we saw earlier, dimensionality reduction algorithms can help).
 - Creating new features by gathering new data.

+### Overfitting to training data

+Model fails to generalize well